 Sports Betting Guide

-Every tipster, who's just getting introduced to their betting adventure, always has to make some tough choices.
-One of which is a choice of selecting the proper tipping style, which will bring him the best profits.
+Every punter, who's just getting started with their betting adventure, always has to make some tough choices along the way.
+One of which is a choice of selecting the proper tipping style, which would appear to be the most profitable.
 Today, we would like to share with you some insights about the flat stake and how you can benefit from it.

 Flat Stake Types

-The flat stake is for sure the easiest betting technique, which every unexperienced tipster has to start from.
-Well, don’t underestimate it, the easiest doesn’t mean the weakest.
-We know lots of professional tipsters, who have been using this very technique for years and are 100% satisfied with it.
+The flat stake is for sure one of, if not the easiest betting technique.
+Thus, every inexperienced punter should start their betting adventure with it.
+Do not underestimate it, though, the easiest does not mean the weakest.
+There are lots of professional punters who have been using this very technique for years and are 100% satisfied with it.
 Generally, the flat stake is not very complicated, however, there are a couple of variations that you can take advantage of depending on your needs and tipping style:

 - The same stake for every bet - it is very straightforward.
-After you know what budget you are going to have you can select the stake with you are going to use for every wager.
+After you know what budget you are going to have, you can select the stake, which you are going to use for every wager.
 So, how to select the proper flat stake amount?
-Generally, the maximum input doesn't have to go over 2/3% of your actual bankroll, however, in case of the flat stake, you can make some exceptions.
-That is why we have to select the betting strategy, we're going to use.
-Bettors, who value the safety must not set their stakes to be more than 1% of their bankroll when betting on singles.
-On average, punters usually go with a 3% stake size, with the most experienced ones staking up to 5%.
+Generally, the maximum size of your flat stake cannot exceed 2 or 3% of your actual bankroll.
+However, in the case of a flat stake, you can make some exceptions.
+That is why we have to select the betting strategy we're going to use in the first place.
+The flat stake size for bettors who value safety should not go over 1% of their bankroll when betting on singles.
+On average, punters usually go with a 3% stake size, with the most experienced ones staking up to 5% per bet.

-- Modified flat stake - just like in the previous types we have to agree on the budget first and then go with 1%, 3% and 5%.
+- Modified flat stake - just like in the previous types, we have to agree on the budget first and then go with 1%, 3%, or 5% stakes.
 The only difference here is that we are allowed to switch between our stakes' sizes, unlike in the two previous variations.
 Please, keep in mind, while we are allowed to make some changes to our stake size, it is still a flat stake approach.
 The main aspect of this system is the odds for the event we are looking to bet on.
-If the odds are shorter than 2.00 (1/1), we must use the highest boundary (5%), for odds that range between 2.00 (1/1) and 3.00 (2/1) we can use the 3% boundary and for the odds above 3.00 (2/1) we place bets with 1% stakes.
+If the odds are shorter than 2.00 (1/1), we must use the highest boundary of 5%, for the odds that range between 2.00 (1/1) and 3.00 (2/1), we can use the 3%, and for the odds above 3.00 (2/1), we should rather stick with a 1% stakes.

 Pros and Cons of the Flat Stake

 Just like every other betting system, flat stakes have their own strengths and weaknesses.
 Let's go over both of them together to have a better understanding of this system.

 So far, so good, but what about the disadvantages?
 Does this betting system have any drawbacks?
 Some would say that self-discipline would be a huge challenge, which, of course, is required in this case.
-If you have issues with that, you should seriously consider changing the entire approach or even staying away from betting at all.
-Self-control, discipline, cold head and responsibility are the so-called starter pack of every professional tipster.
-The discussion about self-discipline being a drawback is officially closed.
+However, if you have issues with that, you should seriously consider changing the entire approach or even staying away from betting at all.
+Self-control, discipline, cold head and responsibility are integral components of the so-called starter pack of every professional punter.

-There also would be those, that would complain about the, up to them, low profits.
+There also would be those that would complain about the, up to them, low profits.
 That is somehow true, indeed, but the argument is rather pointless.
-Betting on the professional level is not about breaking the bank the first day, but rather about maybe smaller but consistent profits.
-Only this approach can lead to you to the betting Olymp, where people are making money on a regular basis.
-There are also those who don't like having the same stake for bets with 1.40 (2/5) and 2.40 (7/5) odds.
-They are right, but this can be fixed by utilizing the modified version of the flat stake, which we discussed a moment ago.
+Betting on the professional level is not about breaking the bank the first day but rather about making smaller but more consistent profits.
+There are also bettors who don't like staking the same amount on bets with the odds of 1.40 (2/5) and 2.40 (7/5).
+They are right, but this can be fixed by utilizing the modified version of the flat stake, which we have already discussed a moment ago.

-Just like we mention already, flat staking requires tremendous self-discipline from bettors.
-Potentially, the success of this system depends on the fact, if at the lowest point, that no one is safe from, the tipster will not decide to get loose and play more recklessly.
-This is unfortunate.
-The trick of this systems hides in bringing small but regular profits only in the situation when it goes along with the consistency and a constant stake that is not modified according to the situation.
-Though, there's a small exception.
-The increase or decrease of the stake is only allowed in two situations:
+Just like we mentioned already, flat staking requires tremendous self-discipline from bettors.
+Potentially, the success of this system depends on the fact, if at the lowest point, which no one is safe from, the punter will not decide to get loose and play more recklessly.
+The trick of this systems lays in bringing small but frequent profits.
+However, it can only happen in the situation when it goes along with the consistency and a constantly same stake that is not being modified to match the situation.
+Nevertheless, there's a small exception.
+The increase or decrease of the stake is only allowed under two conditions: